Best time to travel

 Distance 7 km, 4-5 hours, 1,090m ascent, camp altitude 3,480m

-The first day is going to be a long one, we have to climb more than a 1,000m elevation.
-We will start from Ta Dzong (National Museum) in Paro, following a gravel road past a few farms and then climb up a steep ridge before leading through blue pine and fir forests to Damche Gom.
-Once we reach the ridge below Jili Dzong, we will head down to the campsite below Jili Dzong.
+The first day is a long day as you have to climb more than 1,000m elevation.
+You start from the Ta Dzong (National Museum) in Paro.
+The trek follows a gravel road past a few farms for about 30 minutes and then climbs up a steep ridge before leading through blue pine and fir forests to Damche Gom.
+Once you reach the ridge below Jili Dzong you descend about 100m to the campsite below Jili Dzong.

 Day 03: Jili Dzong – Jangchulakha (B, L, D)